RoelofBerg/limeregpkg/readme.txt

 cd .../limereg

-Update version info in configure.ac, add release notes to NEWS
+Update version info in configure.ac, add release notes to NEWS If necessary raise interface information in lib/Makefile.ac and limereg.pc.in

 Create a signed tag:
 git tag -s -a v1.x.0 -m "Version 1.x.0"